sharad-ghimire/Notes/uts/PMP/project-management.md

 - Phoney estimating (not willing to show reasoning)
 - Violating confidentiality
 - Misinformation, disinformation, falsification and misreporting
-- Never willing to stop or put a project on hold•Exaggerating expertise, overselling and low-balling
+- Never willing to stop or put a project on hold
+- Exaggerating expertise, overselling and low-balling
 - Personal interactions/benefits and/or conflicts-of-interest
 - Blended billing rates and financial reporting
 - Inappropriate mark-up on subcontractors